aasaam/web-server/README.md

   * PageSpeed cache `/cache/nginx-pagespeed`
   * For MaxMind GeoIP2 data file `/GeoIP2/City.mmdb` and `/GeoIP2/ASN.mmdb` must be exist.

+## Embedded GeoIP database

+We using free version of [DB-IP](https://db-ip.com/) for embedded db of MaxMind GeoIP2 database.

 ## Usage

 You can use docker-compose for creating container.